Kromke chairs organization’s fishing tournament planning committee

 About Cranfill Sumner & Hartzog

-Cranfill Sumner & Hartzog LLP (CSH Law) is one of the largest law firms in North Carolina serving clients statewide with offices located in Raleigh, Charlotte, and Wilmington.
-Building on more than two decades of representing clients in federal, state, and local courts in NC, CSH Law is redefining the relationship between client and law firm by delivering new levels of client service, information, and innovation.
+Cranfill Sumner & Hartzog LLP (Cranfill Sumner) is one of the largest law firms in North Carolina serving clients statewide with offices located in Raleigh, Charlotte, and Wilmington.
+Building on more than two decades of representing clients in federal, state, and local courts in NC, Cranfill Sumner is redefining the relationship between client and law firm by delivering new levels of client service, information, and innovation.
 The firm handles cases in 24 practice areas, including alternative dispute resolution, aviation law, business law, civil litigation, commercial litigation, criminal defense, education law, employment law, family law, general liability, insurance law, intellectual property, land condemnation & eminent domain, medical malpractice, premises liability, professional negligence, and workers’ compensation.
 For more information, visit www.cshlaw.com.